 At a time of travel advisories and restrictions, points and miles may have taken a bit of a backseat.
 Instead, taxpayers might seek out the best available cashback rewards from credit card spend.
 Thankfully, there are several credit cards that offer 2% or greater cashback on all purchases.

-In addition to the aforementioned Citi Double Cash, the Capital One Spark Cash for Business also offers unlimited 2% cashback on all purchases.
+In addition to the aforementioned Citi Double Cash, the Capital One Spark Cash Plus also offers unlimited 2% cashback on all purchases.
 The American Express Blue Business Cash™ Card also earns 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1% (issued as a statement credit).
-Even using the payment processors with the highest 1.99% fee means those earning 2% cash back will come out ever-so-slightly ahead from their payment.
+Even using the payment processors with the highest 1.98% fee means those earning 2% cash back will come out ever-so-slightly ahead from their payment.

 Those who hold the Bank of America® Premium Rewards® credit card can potentially earn even more than 2% cashback.
 The card earns 1.5% cashback on general purchases.
 However, those with significant assets with Bank of America and related accounts earn up to a 75% bonus on these earnings.
 That means cardholders can earn up to 2.625% on their federal tax payments.
 Given the high asset requirement to realize that reward level, this option may not be for everyone.